anth226/mojito-server/README.md

 # mojito-server
-Backend web server for mojito application
+Backend web server microservice for mojito application.
+The web server microservice will handle the GraphQL API and WebSocket server.

 ### Initial Set-up